 Geneva is a very small town, compared to the cultural advantages it offers.
 You can visually see the outskirts of the city from one side of the lake to the other.
 The best view of this is from the top of the Salève.

 Honestly, there are no real bad, stay-away-from neighbourhoods in Geneva, although you might try to avoid the Pâquis area with children (the red light district between rue des Pâquis, Rue de Zurich, rue de Berne, rue Sismondi in general) other areas are fine.
 It does have character and the lakefront area is top-class.
 It is the best place for ethnic restaurants, as it is close to everything and has interesting shops.
 Since prostitution is legal and monitored in Switzerland, it is not as sleazy as you might expect.
 The ‘girls’ will even give you a polite hello as you pass by with your groceries and a screaming kid!

 Large sets of apartment blocks, Avanchet Parc and Le Lignon, seem a bit scary and have groups of teens… being teens.

 If you have a view of the lake from your house or apartment on the left bank, then you will be facing the Jura Mountains (sunset behind them).
 If you are on the right bank, you will have the most spectacular view of the Alps with the Mont-Blanc and the Salève (sunrise over them and pink reflections at sunset).

 Views within Geneva include the Jet d’Eau or the Cathedral, both lit at night.
-The lakefront is lined with tiny lights and the reflections off the water are very colorful in the evening.
-From the top of the St-Jean neighborhood, you get a spectacular view of the whole city and the Rhône River straight down the cliff.
+The lakefront is lined with tiny lights and the reflections off the water are very colourful in the evening.
+From the top of the St-Jean neighbourhood, you get a spectacular view of the whole city and the Rhône River straight down the cliff.

 Parks are in abundance in Geneva.
 If you are lucky enough to live next door to one, then you won’t miss the countryside so much, as it is never much of a walk to the closest one.